 Do I need couples counselling?

-Couples seeking therapy for relationship issues normally have one or more problems in the following areas:
+Couples seeking therapy for relationship issues normally have one or more difficulties in the following areas:

 Seeking support and speaking with somebody outside of your relationship is helpful because a counsellor can look at the problems you are both facing from a neutral perspective, without taking sides, or making any judgements.